jangodev/Orbit/README.md

 # Orbit
 Anime, games, youtube, all 100% unblocked for school.
-Bypasses school security like GoGuardian, Securely, iboss, etc.
+Bypasses school security like GoGuardian, Securely, iboss, etc. Includes a chatbox in case if all messaging software in your school is blocked

 Used as a bookmarklet.